jeevan-singh/Security-Engineering-Training/03-Secure-Code-Review/README.md

 * Code review exercise

 Training Prerequisites
+* Should have a basic understanding of web application architecture
 * Should be able to read code
-* Should have an understanding of web application architecture